 Benefits of solar for schools and nonprofits:

-A solar Power Purchase Agreement (PPA) is an innovative financial structure which eliminates the primary barrier to nonprofits going solar: access to upfront capital.
-Instead of requiring a capital investment, ReVision Energy pairs tax-exempt organizations with local mission-motivated solar investors who can take advantage of federal tax incentives not available to cities and towns.
-The investor partner owns and operates the array at the nonprofit’s location and sells the solar power to the host at below-market rates with $0 upfront cost.
+Instead of requiring a capital investment, ReVision Energy pairs the interested party with local mission-motivated solar investors who can take advantage of federal tax incentives not available to nonprofits and schools.
+The investor partner owns and operates the array at the municipality's location and sells the solar power to the host at below-market rates with $0 upfront cost.

 Learn more about Power Purchase Agreements →